 Support Volunteer Project

-- completely new areas of volunteer activity, such as a sitting service, or practical assistance with gardening, shopping and other tasks
+We certainly also have questions we hope you can help us answer.
+For example, should we consider completely new areas of volunteer activity, such as practical assistance with gardening, shopping and other tasks?

 We also believe that everyone involved in support for people affected by MND forms a community that could and should share knowledge and best practice.
 Help us build that community by joining our online conversation about Options For Support.